Repeatable patterns and the maximum multiplicity of a generator in a reduced word: Acknowledgements

 \section{Acknowledgements}

 We are grateful to the participants of the Harvard--MIT Combinatorics Preseminar, where some initial discussions of this problem took place, and in particular to Darij Grinberg for sharing this problem.
-We would also like to thank Sorawee Porncharoenwase for producing useful computer code for this project.
+We would also like to thank Sorawee Porncharoenwase for producing useful computer code for this project and the anonymous referees for their careful reading.